Magazine

 A DST is a passive real estate investment tool that allows individual investors to take advantage of fractional ownership of large commercial properties.
 Typically, ownership of these property types circulates within big institutional investors institutions, such as REITs, pension funds, and insurance companies.

-Unlike co-owner properties, you can have DST 1031 exchange eligibility at the beginning and the end of a real estate transaction.
-You also can receive a tax-exempted monthly income.
+Unlike co-owner properties, you can be eligible for DST 1031 exchange at the beginning and end of a real estate transaction and receive a tax-exempted monthly income.

 1031 exchanges allow you to defer capital gains taxes on profits on the sale of DST investment property, provided you reinvest the proceeds into a replacement asset.
 The 1031 exchanges concept has existed since 1921 the IRS enacted Title 26, Section 1031.
 This tax code allowed farmers to trade one portion of farmland for another.
 As a result, this kind of land transition became known as like-kind real estate.